Timception/drift-v3-dongle/README.md

-# Drift Keyboard V3 Dongle Firmware
+# Drift Keyboard V3 by Timception (Dongle Version)

 Firmware for the **Drift Keyboard V3 by Timception** with **ZMK Studio** enabled.